MISCELLANEOUS

 c.
 School sponsored activities conducted out of the sport season such as general conditioning, weight training, weight lifting, intramurals, recreation, open gyms, club activities and camps are permitted: 1.
 If such programs are not mandated by coaches or school personnel; 2.
 If such programs are available to all students.

-VIII.
+VII.
 Recruiting of Athletes

 To maintain the educational standards and dignity of our academic and athletic programs, all member schools of Section XI must refrain from practices such as recruitments, enticements, inducements, or other pressures which encourage students for athletic purposes to leave or not to enter their schools of normal enrollment or schools in which they are enrolled.